 - Then, immediately wear them.

-Probably the most effective way to do this is to place the shrunken Crocs in a pot of boiling water (for less than a minute).
-Then, take them out and immediately (as soon as you can bear the temperature of them outside of the water!) wear them for awhile.
+The most effective way to do this is to place your shrunken Crocs in a pot of boiling water (for less than 1 minute).
+Then, take them out, and immediately (as soon as you can bear the temperature of them outside of the water!) wear them for awhile.

-Looking For Other Ways To Un-Shrink A Pair Of Crocs?
+Looking For Other Ways To Unshrink A Pair Of Crocs Shoes?

-Some have placed their Crocs in the clothes dryer (with some towels, for 2-3 minutes), or as a last resort, pointed a hot hair dryer at them for several minutes.
-Both of these methods can loosen up the Crocs material which allows them to re-stretch when you put your foot into them — if you walk around in them immediately.
+Both of these methods can loosen up the Crocs material which allows them to re-stretch when you put your foot into them — as long as you walk around in them immediately.

 Sometimes It Works, Sometimes It Doesn’t

 Quite honestly, there is no magic formula here.
-Sometimes these methods of getting the Crocs really hot again work well and sometimes they doesn’t.
+Sometimes these methods of getting the Crocs really hot again work well — and sometimes it doesn’t.

 In the end, just remember that Crocs can shrink in as little as 30 minutes in high heat conditions.

-Better safe than sorry, keep your Crocs in cool, shady places when they’re not being worn.
-(When Crocs are worn in high heat conditions, they can still shrink a bit.
-It’s just that your foot being inside of them will help to re-stretch any shrinkage as it occurs.
+TIP: It’s better to be safe than sorry.
+Keep your Crocs in cool, shady places when you’re not wearing them.
+(When Crocs are worn in high heat conditions, they can still shrink a bit — it’s just that your foot being inside of them will help to re-stretch any shrinkage as it occurs.)

 What Are Crocs Made Of?

-Safe Baby Healthy Child contacted Crocs and asked whether Crocs are made of EVA foam and have been tested for formamide.
+Safe Baby Healthy Child contacted Crocs and asked if Crocs are made of EVA foam and have been tested for formamide.

 They received the following reply: